XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/install-rippled.md

         brew install git cmake pkg-config protobuf openssl ninja

 {{n.next()}}.
 Install a supported version of Boost.
 Supported versions include Boost 1.67.x - 1.68.x. ***TODO: correctly stated supported versions?
-Doc will need to keep an eye on these supported versions.
-In the rippled repo, we say "Boost 1.67 or later is required." <-- Based on our discussion in this doc, I don't think this is true.*** Installation using Homebrew is faster and requires fewer manual steps, but you must ensure that Homebrew installs a supported version of Boost.
+In the rippled repo, we say "Boost 1.67 or later is required." <-- Based on our discussion in this doc, I don't think this open-ended "later" part is true, is it?***

-    Pick one of the following options to install Boost:
+    Pick one of the following Boost installation methods: ***TODO: I provided the two options below because these are the most straightforward ways for a user to install one of the two supported versions of Boost.
+In the future, if there are more supported versions or more brew boost formalae, there may be more options to document.***

+    * To install Boost 1.67.0, use `brew install boost@1.67`. ***TODO: When Boost 1.67.0 is no longer supported, we'll need to change this formula.
+Until then, the user will be able to use this command to get a supported version of Boost. `brew install boost` also installs 1.67.0, but as discussed, we don't want to provide the command because it won't always install 1.67.0 and may cause the user to install an unsupported version.
+There is no brew command to install 1.68 right now.***

-    * To ensure that Homebrew installs a supported version of Boost, use `brew install boost@1.67` to install Boost 1.67.0. ***TODO: When the supported versions change above, we can also change this, if needed.
-There is no brew command to install 1.68 right now. brew install boost is still installing 1.67 and there is no brew formula boost@1.68.***
+    * To install Boost 1.68.0, compile Boost yourself. ***TODO: When the supported versions change above, we can also change these instructions, if needed.
+It would be great to genericize - but the way that the Boost brew and compiles are working right now - being version-specific seems necessary to keep folks from inadvertently installing an unsupported version.***

-    * To use Homebrew to install a different supported version of Boost, check [Homebrew Formulae - boost](https://formulae.brew.sh/formula/boost) to see if there is a formula for the version you want to install.
-To verify the Boost version a Homebrew formula will install, use `brew info <formula>`.
-For example, `brew info boost` or `brew info boost@1.67`.

-    * To install a supported version of Boost that does not have a defined Homebrew formula, compile Boost yourself.
-These compile instructions are for Boost 1.68.0.

-        1. Download [Boost 1.68.0](https://dl.bintray.com/boostorg/release/1.68.0/source/boost_1_68_0.tar.bz2). ***TODO: do we want to give them CLI instructions?
-If yes, then we need to have them use brew install wget.***
+        1. Download [Boost 1.68.0](https://dl.bintray.com/boostorg/release/1.68.0/source/boost_1_68_0.tar.bz2) to an appropriate directory. ***TODO: okay to do it outside of CLI?
+If we want to give them CLI instructions, need to have them run `brew install wget` and then `wget https://dl.bintray.com/boostorg/release/1.68.0/source/boost_1_68_0.tar.bz2`.***

-        2. Extract it to a folder.
-Be sure to note the location. ***TODO: provide CLI instructions?***

-        3. In a terminal, run:
+        2. Extract `boost_1_68_0.tar.bz2`.

+              `tar xvzf boost_1_68_0.tar.bz2`

+        3. Change to the newly created `boost_1_68_0` directory.

+              `cd boost_1_68_0`

+        4. Prepare the Boost.Build system for use.

               `./bootstrap.sh`

+        5. Build the separately-compiled Boost libraries.
+This may take about 10 minutes, depending on your hardware specs.
+11:14

-              `./b2 cxxflags="-std=c++14"`
+              `./b2 cxxflags="-std=c++14" -j 4`

+            **Tip:** This example uses 4 processes to build in parallel.
+The best number of processes to use depends on how many CPU cores your hardware has available.
+Use `sysctl -n hw.ncpu` to get your CPU core count.

 {{n.next()}}.
 Ensure that the `BOOST_ROOT` environment variable points to the directory created by your Boost installation.
-Put this environment variable in your `.bash_profile` so it's automatically set when you log in.
-For example, ensure that the following line is in the file.
-To find your Boost install directory, use `brew info boost`. ***TODO: JHA clean out boost env vars and uninstall boost - then try again and see what gets populated in bash_profile....***
+Put this environment variable in your `.bash_profile` file so it's automatically set when you log in.

-        export BOOST_ROOT=/usr/local/Cellar/boost/1.67.0_1
+    * If you used Homebrew to install Boost, ensure that `BOOST_ROOT` is set to the location where Homebrew installed Boost.
+For example:

+        `export BOOST_ROOT=/usr/local/Cellar/boost/1.67.0_1`

+        To find your Boost install directory, use `brew info boost`.

+    * If you manually compiled and installed Boost, ensure that `BOOST_ROOT` is set to the location where you installed Boost.
+For example:

+        `export BOOST_ROOT=/Users/tblee/boost/boost_1_68_0`

 {{n.next()}}.
-If you updated your `.bash_profile` file in the previous step, be sure to source the file.
+If you updated your `.bash_profile` file in the previous step, be sure to source it.
 For example:

         source .bash_profile

 {{n.next()}}.
 Clone the `rippled` source code into your desired location and access the `rippled` directory.
 To do this, you'll need to set up Git (installed earlier using Homebrew) and GitHub.
 For example, you'll need to create a GitHub account and set up your SSH key.
-For more information, see [Set up git](https://help.github.com/articles/set-up-git/).
+For more information, see [Set up git](https://help.github.com/articles/set-up-git/). ***TODO: does this sound okay for introducing what a user may have to do to set up git and GitHub?***

         git clone git@github.com:ripple/rippled.git
         cd rippled